Life sciences

 • $60bn Canadian financiers launch longevity institute

-Canadian life insurer and asset manager Manulife has boosted its presence in the healthy ageing sector with the launch of a US$350m Longevity Institute.
+Canadian life insurer and asset manager Manulife has boosted its presence in the healthy ageing sector with the launch of a CA$350m Longevity Institute.
 Valued at US$60bn, Manulife has been active in the longevity space for some time and says the new institute will see it fund ‘innovative research, and key industry collaborations’.
 Manulife’s chief [...]

 • Scotland sets out £25bn life sciences plan